QBDI/QBDI/docs/source/api_js.rst

 Nevertheless, this API slightly differs from the C++ API:

 - Every callback must be created as a native function.
-  The callback registration can be done through calling :js:func:`QBDI.newInstCallback`, :js:func:`QBDI.newVMCallback` and :js:func:`QBDI.newInstrRuleCallback`.
+  The callback registration can be done through calling :js:func:`VM.newInstCallback`, :js:func:`VM.newVMCallback` and :js:func:`VM.newInstrRuleCallback`.
 - The *QBDI* class is the equivalent of the *VM* class we have in the C++ API.